 A good life from the start

-By promoting good health and wellbeing, we can help people live longer, happier lives.
-Already, the world has made great strides in reducing childhood mortality and eliminating diseases, but there’s still a long way to go.
-Our scale enables us to make difference, and we believe that through nutrition, initiatives and better farming practices, we can help prevent disease and make the world a healthier place.
+By promoting good health and well-being, we can help people live longer, happier lives.
+The world has already made great strides in reducing childhood mortality and eliminating diseases, but there is still a long way to go.
+Our scale enables us to make a difference, and we believe that through nutrition, initiatives and better farming practices, we can help prevent disease and make the world a healthier place.

-This goal is threaded through our six sub-impact areas and many of our 41 commitments.
+This goal is threaded through our nine sub-impact areas and many of our 36 commitments.
 This includes everything from transforming our recipes to be healthier to inspiring people to choose water.

-We are particularly focused on encouraging kids around the world to eat nutritious food and get active by creating new and better products, promoting education and conducting industry-leading scientific research.
-By 2030, our global initiative Nestlé for Healthier Kids aims to help 50 million kids lead healthier lives, and we’ve already reached 8.3 million.
+Our work is about encouraging kids around the world to eat nutritious food and get active by creating new and better products, promoting education and conducting industry-leading scientific research.
+By 2030, our global initiative Nestlé for Healthier Kids aims to help 50 million kids lead healthier lives, and we have already reached 79.33 million.